 (2) If total GOR cannot be determined from available data, then the facility operator must measure quantities reported in this section according to one of the two procedures in paragraph (j)(2) of this section to determine total GOR.

-(A) The facility operator may use an appropriate standard method published by a consensus-based standards organization if such a method exists, including ARB’s sampling methodology and flash liberation test procedure in Appendix B of this regulation (if flash liberation testing is representative of all produced associated gas); or
+(A) The facility operator may use an appropriate standard method published by a consensus-based standards organization if such a method exists, including CARB’s sampling methodology and flash liberation test procedure in Appendix B of this regulation (if flash liberation testing is representative of all produced associated gas); or

 (B) The facility operator may use an industry standard practice as described in section 95154(b).